SharkSnack/shiren-2/content/system/statues.md

 Useful when Shiren has low attack early game, or when inside Halfway Well.<br/>
 Can be used to one-shot a Cave Mamel at the beginning of Road to the End.<br/>
 However, this statue becomes a liability the deeper you progress since it increases <br/>the number of hits needed to defeat monsters with troublesome special attacks.<br/>
-Rancor and Intolerable slugs are particularly dangerous due to their dividing.<br/>
+Rancor Sluggy and Venom Sluggy are particularly dangerous due to their dividing.<br/>
 It's best to destroy it right away when you don't need its effect.

 ### Identify Statue